We’re publicly owned

 It consists of five full-time members – the Governor and four deputy governors – and seven non-executive directors.
 All are appointed by the Government.

 The Governor is our chief executive.
-The current Governor is Mark Carney.
+The current Governor is Andrew Bailey.

 Our Internal Audit Department helps our Court of Directors and executive team to protect our assets, reputation and sustainability.
 The division independently and objectively evaluates the effectiveness of our internal controls, risk management and governance processes.
 This work is guided by our internal audit charter.